How to Quilt with A Sewing Machine for Beginners

 Quilting is a sewing technique with two layers of fabric that have an interior insulating layer sewn together with multiple stitching rows.
 Quilting has been used for hundreds of years, and it is mostly used for wall hangings and bedcover construction.
 With that said, quilting is not easy, especially when using a sewing machine.

 In this article, we hope to help you embark on your quilting project.
 However, the first step on the quilting journey should be to pick the right equipment.
-Here is an amazing Sewing Machines For Beginners compilation that might help you out.
+Here is an amazing Stitcher machine for newbies compilation that might help you out.

 Essential Quilting Supplies